Mockova/help/checks/random-values/index.rst

 1. Click on the project you'd like to view.

-2. Add new :doc:`form check page </pages/add/index>` and enter the page URL: http://www.testomato.com/example/signup/.
+2. Add new :doc:`Form check page </pages/add/index>` and enter the page URL: http://www.testomato.com/example/signup/.

 3. Select the form you'd like to configure.